Mikej81/f5-bigip-hardening-DO/Canada-ITSG-33.md

 ## 3.3 FAMILY: AUDIT AND ACCOUNTABILITY
 ### AU-1 AUDIT AND ACCOUNTABILITY POLICY AND PROCEDURES
 ### AU-2 AUDITABLE EVENTS
+This F5 solution provides the ability to configure audit logging of management actions.
+Typically you enable TMSH and MCP audit logs.
+Only if you do not have a syslog server to accept log messages (see Syslog Configuration — AU-8, AU-9(2), AU-12(2) on page 16) should you consider disabling logs to save BIG-IP disk space.

 ### AU-3 CONTENT OF AUDIT RECORDS
 ### AU-4 AUDIT STORAGE CAPACITY
 ### AU-5 RESPONSE TO AUDIT PROCESSING FAILURES
 ### AU-6 AUDIT REVIEW, ANALYSIS, AND REPORTING
 ### AU-7 AUDIT REDUCTION AND REPORT GENERATION
 ### AU-8 TIME STAMPS
+This F5 solution provides the ability to specify the IP addresses of your primary and (if available) alternate NTP servers.
+A working NTP configuration is vital to BIG-IP management (and application) security.
+This F5 solution provides the ability to enable the use of ISO-format dates in log messages (generally required for SP-800-53r4 compliance).
+You may also add syslog servers to receive log messages.

 ### AU-9 PROTECTION OF AUDIT INFORMATION
+This F5 solution provides the ability to enable the use of ISO-format dates in log messages (generally required for SP-800-53r4 compliance).
+You may also add syslog servers to receive log messages.

 ### AU-10 NON-REPUDIATION
 ### AU-11 AUDIT RECORD RETENTION
 ### AU-12 AUDIT GENERATION
+This F5 solution provides the ability to enable the use of ISO-format dates in log messages (generally required for SP-800-53r4 compliance).
+You may also add syslog servers to receive log messages.

 ### AU-13 MONITORING FOR INFORMATION DISCLOSURE
 ### AU-14 SESSION AUDIT
 ### AU-15 ALTERNATE AUDIT CAPABILITY